 Coffee and Conversation with Panelists of "Diaspora Wars and Going 50/50: Sowing Disunity in Black Communities Through Digital Propaganda"

-U-M undergraduate and graduate students are invited to join an informal coffee hour to connect with the panelists of "Diaspora Wars and Going 50/50: Sowing Disunity in Black Communities Through Digital Propaganda" (see more info about the panel here).
+Join us for an informal coffee hour with the panelists of "Diaspora Wars and Going 50/50: Sowing Disunity in Black Communities Through Digital Propaganda."
+This is a unique opportunity for students to connect with the speakers, learn more about their work and research, and engage in meaningful conversation.

 Coffee and pastries from Ondo Bakery will be provided.
-Registration is required and limited space is available.
+Limited space is available and registration is required.

 Meet the Panelists